jzhng123/Machine-Learning-Pipeline-Project/README.md

 * Store the trained model in the database.
 Then we predict the popularity using the stored model.
 ## Training Service
 * Train the model and tune the parameters by retrieving data from the database.
-## User feedback services
-* Show the prediction results to the user (some visualization on the dashboard)
-* We tell the email service to send the follow-up email asking for user’s actual responsibility for the news.
-* Then we update the database inserting the user’s responses.

 ## Evaluation Services
 * Retrieve test data from the updated database and get the model from model storage to do the evaluation.